Skip to main content

 2

-Flow View displays a visual representation of how tests execute in sequence, showing parent-child relationships where child tests only run if their parent passes.
+Navigate to the Flow View tab to see a visual representation of how tests execute in sequence, showing parent-child relationships where child tests only run if their parent passes.
 Learn more about Flow View and Test Dependencies.

 Screenshot2026 01 29at5 06 35AM